Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Introduction

-Initially, we conducted a literature review to analyze how explanations are evaluated offline.
-We verified that similarly to the broader field of \ac{ML}, explanations in \ac{RS} are validated only by anecdotal evidence \cite{10.1145/3583558}.
-Furthermore, in researches that have done user studies, most of them do not evaluate explanations offline, as a result the evaluation of explanation is to the limited recruited participants that may not represent those of real systems \cite{10.1145/3716394}.\looseness=-1

-In this sense, the first \ac{RQ} investigated in this paper is: {\bf (\ac{RQ}1)}: {\it How are explanations in \ac{RS}s evaluated with offline metrics in the literature?}.
+The first \ac{RQ} investigated in this study is {\bf (\ac{RQ}1)}: {\it How are explanations in \ac{RS}s evaluated with offline metrics in the literature?}.
 The \ac{RQ} has the objective of searching the literature for available offline explanation evaluation metrics, what aspect of the explanation it evaluates, and whether there exists support in the literature for correlation between the offline metric used and user perception of explanation goals.\looseness=-1

-Our second \ac{RQ} is {\bf (\ac{RQ}2)}: {\it How do attributes and interacted item selection impact the user's explanation goal perception of the \ac{RS}?}.
-The main objective of this \ac{RQ} is to verify whether a relationship exists between how explanations are constructed and user perception.
-As a result, we hypothesize that the user perception of explanation goals is tied to the different ways of selecting the elements of an explanation, particularly attributes and interacted items.
+Our second \ac{RQ} is {\bf (\ac{RQ}2)}: {\it In explanations that connect interacted and recommended items based on shared attributes, how does the selection of item attributes and interacted items affect explanation goals?}.
+The main objective of this \ac{RQ} is to verify whether a relationship exists between the construction of explanations and user perception.
+We hypothesize that user perception of explanation goals is tied to the different ways of selecting the elements of an explanation, particularly attributes and interacted items.
 Therefore, by answering this RQ, we hope to help researchers identify whether selecting attributes that are more or less popular, for instance, impacts the perception of users under explanation goals. \looseness=-1

-To answer {\bf (RQ2)}, we used six offline metrics to measure interacted items' recency and diversity; and attribute popularity and diversity of explanations on three post-hoc explainable algorithms for six \ac{RS}s that create a direct state-of-the-art evolution.
-Then, we also conducted an online experiment considering persuasiveness, transparency, engagement, and trust.
-The user's opinions on the algorithm explanation were compared to those obtained from the offline metrics to better understand the relation between explanation goals and the offline metrics. \looseness=-1
+To answer {\bf (RQ2)}, we used six path-based offline metrics to measure the recency and diversity of interacted items and the popularity and diversity of attributes in explanations for three agnostic explainable algorithms for six \ac{RS}s that create a direct state-of-the-art evolution.
+We also conducted an online experiment considering persuasiveness, transparency, engagement, and trust using the two algorithms that achieved the best performance on the offline metrics.
+Users’ opinions on the explanations generated by both algorithms were compared with the offline metrics to better understand the relationship between the online explanation goals and these offline metrics. \looseness=-1